Ciachula/PBIPortfolio4/README.md

-# PowerBI - Portfolio Project 1
+# PowerBI - Job Interview Project
 ## Business Task
 - To get the most business information from the dataset.
 - Make conclusions from charts